Pseudoscience: Falsifiability

-During the mid-20th century, the philosopher Karl Popper emphasized the criterion of falsifiability to distinguish science from nonscience.
-Statements, hypotheses, or theories have falsifiability or refutability if there is the inherent possibility that they can be proven false.
-That is, if it is possible to conceive of an observation or an argument which negates them.
+During the mid-20th century, the philosopher Karl Popper emphasized the criterion of falsifiability to distinguish science from non-science.
+Statements, hypotheses, or theories have falsifiability or refutability if there is the inherent possibility that they can be proven false, that is, if it is possible to conceive of an observation or an argument that negates them.
 Popper used astrology and psychoanalysis as examples of pseudoscience and Einstein's theory of relativity as an example of science.
-He subdivided nonscience into philosophical, mathematical, mythological, religious and metaphysical formulations on one hand, and pseudoscientific formulations on the other.
+He subdivided non-science into philosophical, mathematical, mythological, religious and metaphysical formulations on one hand, and pseudoscientific formulations on the other.

 Another example which shows the distinct need for a claim to be falsifiable was stated in Carl Sagan's publication The Demon-Haunted World when he discusses an invisible dragon that he has in his garage.
 The point is made that there is no physical test to refute the claim of the presence of this dragon.
 Whatever test one thinks can be devised, there is a reason why it does not apply to the invisible dragon, so one can never prove that the initial claim is wrong.
 Sagan concludes; "Now, what's the difference between an invisible, incorporeal, floating dragon who spits heatless fire and no dragon at all?".
 He states that "your inability to invalidate my hypothesis is not at all the same thing as proving it true", once again explaining that even if such a claim were true, it would be outside the realm of scientific inquiry.

 Mertonian norms

 During 1942, Robert K. Merton identified a set of five "norms" which characterize real science.
-If any of the norms were violated, Merton considered the enterprise to be nonscience.
-These are not broadly accepted by the scientific community.
+If any of the norms were violated, Merton considered the enterprise to be non-science.
 His norms were: